briandconnelly/nicheconstruct/paper/05_discussion.md

 # Discussion

-Despite their negative effects, deleterious traits can rise in abundance through genetic linkage with other traits that are strongly favored by selection [@maynardsmith1974hitch].
+Despite their negative effects, deleterious traits can rise in abundance through genetic linkage with other traits that are strongly favored by selection [@hartfield2011recombination].
+The role of hitchhiking in the evolution cooperation has been explored experimentally and theoretically [@morgan2012selection; @waite2012adaptation; @asfahl2015nonsocial; @schwilk2002genetic; @santos2008genetic; @wilder2015altruists].
 In a process termed the "Hankshaw effect", @HANKSHAW recently demonstrated that traits such as cooperation and spite can actively prolong their existence by increasing their likelihood of hitchhiking with a beneficial trait.
 In that work and here, subpopulations of cooperators grow to a higher density than those of defectors.
 These larger cooperator subpopulations therefore experience more mutations and are consequently more likely to gain adaptations.